Hawk1n5/Xmas_ctf_2016/solo/README.md

 so we use size is 0x70-0x10(size and prev size),

-in the first time malloc write 0x60206d in to heap
+in the 3rd time to malloc write 0x60206d in to heap

-and fourth time malloc will get 0x60206d because is size(+8) is 0x70 so it can pass malloc check
+and the 6th time to malloc will get 0x60206d because is size(+8) is 0x70 so it can pass malloc check

 ```
 gdb-peda$ x/2gx 0x60206d